sf-wdi-30/express_form_login_cookies_lab/README.md

 ### 1. Authentication
 Take a good look at `index.js` and make sure you understand what's going on.

-- **TODO #1**: Users can `/login` with a correct username and password.
+- **TODO #1**: Users can `/login` with a correct email and password.
 You can also verify that a cookie with a key of `guid` has been set in the HTTP Response Header.
 - **TODO #2**: Users can `/logout`.
 You can verify that a cookie with a key of `guid` no longer exists in the Response Header.
 - **TODO #3**: Visitors can `/signup`.
 You can verify that a new user has been added, you can see their `guid` in the Response Header.